sourav-bk/Golang/Topic/DB.md

   SQL: SQL (Structured Query Language) is the standard programming language designed for managing, manipulating, and retrieving data from RDBMS.

 - ***Nosql***

   NoSQL databases are non-relational data management systems designed for high scalability, flexibility, and performance, handling large volumes of unstructured, semi-structured, or rapidly changing data.
-Its flexible, schemaless data models—including usinging document, key-value, graph, or wide-column stores—and scale horizontally across distributed servers, making them ideal for modern, data-intensive web application.
+They use flexible, schemaless data models—including document, key-value, graph, or wide-column stores—and scale horizontally across distributed servers, making them ideal for modern, data-intensive web applications.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Q. What is the difference between DDL and DML?'